healandrepair/electric-car-charging-demo/README.md

 To run:
 * Run frontend eg ng serve --configuration production
 * Run CarConsoleApp
-* Use connectionString for device for ConsoleApp.
+* Setup and use connectionString for device for ConsoleApp from Azure.
 * Setup Azure environment